 Granted, there are a few exceptions to the 90-day rule, such as if you were bed-ridden for that length of time and physically unable to report your injuries due to your health.

 3. Hire an Attorney

-his should be prefaced by saying that you don’t have to wait until receiving paperwork to hire a personal injury attorney for your case.
-However, you do want to hire a lawyer before you submit the claim.
+This should be prefaced by saying that you don’t have to wait until receiving paperwork to hire a personal injury attorney for your case.
+However, you do want to hire a Columbia Workmans’ compensation lawyer before you submit the claim.

-Hiring an attorney for your workers’ comp case will give you several benefits.
+Hiring an attorney for your Workers’ Compensation case will give you several benefits.
 They’ll help you build more evidence for your case, advise you on what steps to take, and take over communications between your side and the insurance company.